hananwaqar/react-native-task/README.md

 - By employing automated testing, potential issues are detected early, preventing regressions, and ensuring a reliable and high-quality application.
 - Dummy data is thoughtfully crafted to simulate real-world scenarios and edge cases.

+## Multi-Variant Feature

+The project includes a multi-variant feature with `dev`, `prod`, and `staging` variants.
+The configuration for each variant is set up in the `package.json` file.
+You can use the variants with the following commands:

+- `npm run android-dev` for the development variant on Android.
+- `npm run android-staging` for the staging variant on Android.
+- `npm run android-prod` for the production variant on Android.

+For iOS, you can choose the scheme from Xcode to use the desired variant.

 ## Getting Started

 To get started with the project: